pbert519/it8951/README.md

 We are currently discussing approaches without alloc.
 If you have any opinion on this please get in touch.

+### no alloc support
+Allocations are enabled by default but can be disabled by `--no-default-features`.
+Without alloc, the optimized `fill_solid` and `fill_contiguous` are not available, but there is still basic support for embedded_graphics using `draw_iter`.
+Non embedded graphics functions are not impacted.

 ## TODOs
 - Support Gray2 and Gray8 with embedded-graphics
 - Support display engine fill area